pytmosph3r.rays

 The coordinates of the unit vector defining the direction of the rays are then computed through

-using its spherical coordinates (latitude
+CartesianCoordinateSystemusing its spherical coordinates (latitude,longitude).

 - compute_sub_rays(bounds=None)[source]